se-sic/coronet/README.md

 Since we extract the data for each data source independently, the time ranges for available data can be quite different.
 For example, there may be a huge amount of time between the first extracted commit and the first extracted e-mail (and also analogously for the last commit resp. e-mail).
 This circumstance can affect various analyses using this network library.

-To compensate for this, the class `ProjectData` supplies a method `ProjectData$get.data.cut.to.same.date()`, which returns a clone of the underlying `ProjectData` instance for which the data sources are cut their common latest first entry date and their common earliest last entry date.
+To compensate for this, the class `ProjectData` supplies a method `ProjectData$get.data.cut.to.same.date()`, which returns a clone of the underlying `ProjectData` instance for which the data sources are cut to their common latest first entry date and their common earliest last entry date.

 Analogously, the `NetworkConf` parameter `unify.data.ranges` enables this very functionality latently when constructing networks with a `NetworkBuilder` instance. **Note**: Please see also Section [Data sources for network construction](#data-sources-for-network-construction) for further information on data handling inside the class `NetworkBuilder`!

 #### Handling data independently

 In some cases, it is not necessary to build a network to get the information you need.
 Therefore, please remember that we offer the possibility to get the raw data or mappings between, e.g., authors and the files they edited.
 The data inside an instance of `ProjectData` can be accessed independently.
 Examples can be found in the file `showcase.R`.

 ### How-to